netreplica/nrx/README.md

 * `<format>/interface_maps/<kind>.j2`: templates for mappings between real interface names and emulated interface names used by this NOS `kind`.
 Optional, as not all `kinds` support such mappings.

 This repository includes a set of [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
 See more details about available templates in the [templates/README.md](https://github.com/netreplica/templates).

-By default, **nrx** searches for the template files in the current directory.
-You can provide a list of folders to search for the templates via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file), or use `--templates` argument.

 # How to use